Commitment to Privacy

 The appropriate collection, use and disclosure of patients’ personal health information is fundamental to our day-to-day operations and to patient care.

-Protecting the privacy and the confidentiality of patient personal information is important to the physicians and staff at The Centre for Family Medicine.
+Protecting the privacy and the confidentiality of patient personal information is important to the physicians and staff at the Holland Chiropractic & Acupuncture Clinic

 We strive to provide our patients with excellent chiropractic and functional health care and service.
-Every member of The Centre for Family Medicine must abide by our commitment to privacy in the handling of personal information.
+Every member of the Holland Chiropractic & Acupuncture Clinic must abide by our commitment to privacy in the handling of personal information.
 This policy was last modified on the 1st day of February, 2010.

 What is Personal Health Information?